 Treatment of carotid artery disease usually involves a combination of lifestyle changes, medications and, in some severe cases, surgery or a stenting procedure.
 When you have a severe blockage, it's best to remove plaques in the arteries through open surgery.
 There are two ways to do this:

-- Carotid endarterectomy, the most common treatment, which involves making an incision along the front of the neck, and removing the plaques.
+- Carotid endarterectomy, which involves making an incision along the front of the neck, and removing the plaques.
 The artery is repaired with either stitches or, preferably, a graft.

 - When the location of the narrowing or blockage is too difficult for the surgeon to access, your doctor may recommend a procedure called carotid angioplasty and stenting.
 While you're under local anesthesia, a tiny balloon is threaded by catheter to the area where your carotid artery is clogged.
 It is then inflated to widen the artery, and a small wire mesh coil called a stent is inserted to keep the artery from narrowing again.